Interview: Bill Rice

 “Ted Mather was the local police superintendent here and whilst I was at the races he had a look at me and he said to me: ‘I could just do with you, Rice’.
 A month later I was on the move and I was stationed in Beverley.”

-Bill and his family moved to police in Cherry Garth in 1962, a community he served with such distinction for so long.
+Bill and his family moved to police accommodation in Cherry Garth in 1962, a community he served with such distinction for so long.

 And community is the apt word for Bill.
 Right from day one he involved himself in local life, visiting schools and, through a ‘softly, softly’ approach – unless the situation dictated otherwise – making sure local people knew who he was, what he did and how he expected them to behave.
 Old-fashioned, high-profile, no-nonsense-but-fair community policing before the term was officially coined.